PrasitPaisan/brain-tumor-classification-cnn/Readme.md

 ## 🧐 Overview

-This project aims to develop an AI model to assist medical professionals in diagnosing and classifying brain cancer from MRI scans.
+This project aims to develop an AI model to assist medical professionals in diagnosing and classifying brain tumor from MRI scans.
 By automating the initial feature extraction and classification process, this tool seeks to reduce diagnostic time and improve screening accuracy.

 **Key Features:**
 - ✅ **Multi-class Classification:** Capable of classifying 3 distinct tumor types (Glioma, Meningioma, Pituitary).